The 2017 Fair Credit Reporting Act Conference will take place April 27–29, 2017 at the Hyatt Regency in Baltimore, MD.

 The hotel is located in the picturesque Inner Harbor.
 Nearby attractions include the National Aquarium, Maryland Science Center, Camden Yards, and the Meyerhoff Symphony Hall.
 Within a couple of blocks, there are more than sixty restaurants serving gourmet cuisine, ethnic foods from around the world, and plenty of local seafood.
 The hotel is approximately twenty minutes from Baltimore Washington International Airport (BWI) and ten minutes from Baltimore Penn Station (Amtrak train station).
 Conference attendees can self-park at the hotel for a reduced rate of $15/day.

-Please note that NACA is applying for CLE credits for the conference in the state of Pennsylvania.
+Please note that NACA is applying for CLE credits for the conference in the state of New Jersey.
 Attendees from other states will need to apply directly to their state bar to receive CLE credits.
 Certificates of attendance will be given upon request.
 Additional support with CLE applications will also be provided upon request.

 Special thanks to our Platinum Sponsor: